pieter-degroote/UltimateKEYS-testing/README.md

 ## Belgian AZERTY

 Belgian AZERTY layout in AHK (overlay scripts for US QWERTY).
-These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v1.1 and v2.0 beta.
+These scripts can also be used to learn about the different key remappings and assignments in AutoHotkey v1.1 and v2.0.
 See the folder **`belgian-azerty`**.

 ## Switching between ‘Classic’ and ‘SW’ operation with Scroll Lock